-You only have to go back seven days for the last competitive meeting between the two sides and it would prove to be a tale of two penalties.
+The last game between the two sides was back in January and it would prove to be a tale of two penalties.
 In a lacklustre first-half, the Amber Army would be awarded a spot kick as Jordan Gibson went to ground under the challenge of Lyndon Kane.
 However, Caolan Loughran’s spot kick was expertly saved by Gareth Deane.

 After the break, Coleraine would take the lead through a penalty of their own as Ben Doherty converted from 12 yards, before Stewart Nixon headed home against his former employers after a strong run and cross by Jamie Glackin.
 The three points were sealed late on as Eoin Bradley stabbed home on the goal line for his 50th goal in Coleraine colours.

 “You must pay credit to Niall Currie because they had a tough start to the season, a bit like us, but they have dug in and found a way to start being competitive and winning games,” Kearney said.

 “They are probably in the best form they have been all season and their results over the last five or six games is as good as anybody in the league.